 I found some refuge in day centres – they were a place to stay warm, have something to eat and get support with my mental health, but they couldn’t help me to get a roof over my head.
 I was eventually housed in a supported housing unit in the centre of Brighton called The Foyer.
 I stayed there for two years, which was the maximum length allowed, and it was my support worker who helped me contact Emmaus Brighton when it was time to move on.
 I was lucky enough to get a place quite quickly and stayed for five years.

 I have been with Emmaus roughly 10 years, first at Brighton and from there I moved to Emmaus Medway.
-Now I’m settled at Emmaus Glasgow; I work in the Hamiltonhill store on the main site and every day is different, though I am always serving customers and making sure they get the best service.
-Emmaus has also given me the opportunity to further my skills and I have completed training courses in food health & safety, business, retail, customer service and even a barista course.
+Now I’m settled at Emmaus Glasgow.
+I have been at Emmaus Glasgow a while now and have done may different roles, from working in the both our Hamiltonhill Charity Shop and Dumbarton Road Shop serving customers and making sure they get the best customer service and the items they want for a great price.

 Quite honestly, I really don’t know where I would be without Emmaus, it has saved me in so many ways, helped me learn and made me… well, me.
 It has allowed me to grow and become a better person.
 To anyone new coming into an Emmaus community I would say don’t be shy or nervous, we have all been in situations that have tested us and we don’t judge anyone, we all try and help and support each other anyway we can.
 Do the best you can and that is all anyone can ask of you.
 If you need help we are here to support you.